oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

 ## Task 3: Create Pluggable Database Clone (MyPDBClone).

-In this lab we will go through **How to Clone a PDB in a VM DB System** using the OCI Console:
+In this lab, we will go through **How to Clone a PDB in a VM DB System** using the OCI Console:

 To begin the process of **Cloning a PDB in a VM DB System**.